yomimono/stitchcraft/README.md

 * listing , which makes supplementary files useful in listing cross-stitch patterns on Etsy
 * pat2stitchy , which reads some .pat files and converts them to Stitchy's format
 * font2sqlite and font2postgres, for importing bitmap fonts to the font databases textstitch uses
-* textstitch , for taking text input and making a cross-stitch pattern from it
+* textstitch , for taking text input and making a cross-stitch pattern from it.
+This depends on a populated font database; see `font2postgres` for help.

 ## Pattern Viewing